-Writing samples are not required.
-Additional written materials will not be considered as part of the application.
+Writing samples are not required and additional written materials will not be considered as part of the application.

 DO I HAVE TO BE A MEMBER OF A BAR TO APPLY?

-Applicants for the Domestic Violence Clinic Teaching Fellowship (“DV Fellowship”) at Georgetown Law must receive sufficient bar results by December of the year prior to the start of the fellowship (in order to permit waiver into the DC Bar before the fellowship begins).
+Applicants for the Domestic Violence Clinic Teaching Fellowship (“DV Fellowship”) and International Women’s Human Rights Clinic Teaching Fellowship at Georgetown Law must receive sufficient bar results by December of the year prior to the start of the fellowship (in order to permit waiver into the DC Bar before the fellowship begins).
 All other candidates should plan to take a bar exam at any time prior to commencement of the Fellowship.

 I HAVE BEEN OUT OF LAW SCHOOL FOR 10 YEARS – AM I ELIGIBLE TO APPLY?

 The Fellowship program sets no cap on the amount of time an applicant has been out of school before they may apply.

 I AM JUST GRADUATING FROM LAW SCHOOL THIS YEAR – SHOULD I WAIT UNTIL I HAVE BEEN OUT OF SCHOOL FOR A WHILE (OR HAVE HAD A CLERKSHIP) TO APPLY?

 There is no need to wait to apply.
 Many candidates have received Fellowships right out of law school.
 Commitment to women’s rights issues can be demonstrated through undergraduate studies, volunteer work, law school courses and research as well as other extracurricular or paid activities and work.